This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Those that affect expression of genes

 Some targeted therapies are aimed at controlling the expression of genes that give rise to cancer (or that suppress tumors).
 These targeted agents are designed to flip a genetic switch, telling the genes that control cancer growth or tumor inhibition to turn on or off.
-Because mesothelioma is controlled by several genetic factors, multiple agents may have to be used in order for this form of targeted therapy to be effective.
+Several genetic factors control mesothelioma so multiple agents may have to be used in order for this form of targeted therapy to be effective.

 Those that affect hormone regulation

 Similar to targeted agents that control gene expression, targeted agents that control hormone regulation fulfill the purpose of controlling hormones that are involved in cancer growth and proliferation.
-By telling certain hormones to produce more or less of themselves, these targeted agents can help to halt the growth and spread of tumors.
+These targeted agents can help to halt the growth and spread of tumors by telling certain hormones to produce more or less of themselves.

 Those that affect the immune system’s response to cancer

 Some forms of targeted therapy work by causing the immune system to work against the cancerous cells in the body.
-By inducing an autoimmune response that singles out cancer cells, the targeted therapies that manipulate the immune system show great promise in keeping tumor growth and spread under control.
+The targeted therapies that manipulate the immune system show great promise in keeping tumor growth and spread under control by inducing an autoimmune response that singles out cancer cells.